typhoonworks/lotus/guides/configuration.md

 #### `data_repos` (required)

 A map of repositories where queries can be executed against actual data.
-This powerful feature allows Lotus to work with multiple databases simultaneously, supporting both PostgreSQL and SQLite.
+This powerful feature allows Lotus to work with multiple databases simultaneously, supporting PostgreSQL, MySQL, and SQLite.

 Keys are friendly names that you use when executing queries, values are Ecto repository modules.